TimeMAE: Self-Supervised Representations of Time Series with Decoupled Masked Autoencoders: Introduction

-To address these aforementioned issues, in this work, we propose a novel masked autoencoder architecture, referred to as TimeMAE, for learning transferrable time series representations based on transformer networks.
-Specifically, instead of modeling each time step individually, we propose to split each time series into a sequence of non-overlapping sub-series with a window-slicing operation.
-Such a strategy not only increases the information density of the masked semantic units but also considerably saves the computation cost and memory consumption because of the shorter sequence length.
-The right part of Figure~\ref{fig:example} shows a toy example of the window slicing partition.
-After window slicing, we perform masking operations over these redefined semantic units with the goal of bidirectional encoding of time series representations.
-Particularly, we find that the simple random masking strategy equipped with a very high proportion of $60\%$ matches well with the optimal representations of time series.
-Nevertheless, such a window slicing operation and masking strategies also easily incur some challenges.
-Accordingly, to solve the discrepancy incurred by masked positions, we design a decoupled autoencoder architecture, in which contextual representations of visible (unmasked) and masked regions are respectively extracted by two different encoder modules.
-To fulfill the recovery task, we formalize two pretext tasks to guide the pre-training process.
-One is the masked codeword classification (MCC) task of assigning each masked region its own discrete codeword, which is produced by an additionally designed tokenizer module.
-The other one is the masked representations regression (MRR) task, aiming at aligning the predicted representations of masked positions with the extracted target representations.
-Here, we employ a siamese network architecture to implement the generation of target representations for each masked position.
-Extensive experiments are performed on five public datasets.
-The experimental results clearly show that the pre-trained TimeMAE outperforms both from-scratch encoder and previous competitive baselines.
+To address the aforementioned challenges, we propose a novel masked autoencoder framework, termed TimeMAE, for learning transferable time series representations with transformer networks.
+Instead of modeling each time step independently, we split each time series into a sequence of non-overlapping sub-series via a window-slicing operation.
+This design increases the information density of masked semantic units while significantly reducing computational cost and memory consumption due to the shortened sequence length.
+After window slicing, we apply masking operations to these redefined semantic units to enable bidirectional encoding of time series representations.
+We observe that a simple random masking strategy with a relatively high masking ratio of 60\% yields effective representations for time series data.
+Nevertheless, window slicing and masking inevitably introduce discrepancies between visible and masked positions.
+To mitigate this issue, we design a decoupled autoencoder architecture, in which the contextual representations of visible (unmasked) and masked regions are extracted separately by two distinct encoder modules.
+To guide the pre-training process, we formulate two pretext tasks to facilitate representation recovery.
+Finally, we conduct extensive empirical experiments on five publicly available datasets to evaluate the effectiveness of TimeMAE.
+The results clearly demonstrate the effectiveness of the proposed self-supervised paradigm and the decoupled autoencoder architecture.